-Credits, 6 sem. hrs.
+Credits, 3 sem. hrs.
 Prerequisite(s): Senior standing and permission of instructor.

 A semester long supervised fitness leadership experience during the senior year designed to provide opportunities for students to gain practical experience working in a medical, fitness or recreation facility.

-A minimum of 300 supervised clock hours is required.
+A minimum of 100 supervised clock hours is required.
 Internship site must be approved by academic advisor one semester prior to placement.
+A grade of Credit or No Credit will be given upon completion of this course.